Trust and Company Service Providers

 Those parts of the Standard that address financial crime are underpinned by the Recommendations of the FATF on the prevention of money laundering and the countering of terrorism financing, especially those requiring intermediaries to know who are the ultimate beneficial owners behind the companies, and the beneficiaries and key functionaries behind the trusts, which they administer.

 The Standard is being applied to GIFCS members.
-A process of mutual evaluations of compliance has commenced for which a high-level Methodology has been prepared, together with a note on effectivness.
+A process of mutual evaluations of compliance has commenced for which a high-level Methodology has been prepared, together with a note on effectiveness.
 Reports of these evaluations will be published.
 It is hoped that larger jurisdictions which are hosting TCSP activity, many of whom do not yet have formal oversight arrangements of their own, will also embrace the Standard and assessment process there under.

 In order to develop the supervisory process and to facilitate co-operation and the exchange of supervisory information, a Multilateral Memorandum of Understanding has been agreed between member regulators.
 A total of 14 GIFCS members have signed the MMOU, 4 members are completing arrangements to enable them to sign within a three year period, and one member does not undertake or have a supervisory regime for TCSP activity.

-Protocol for establishing colleges of TCSP supervisors among GIFCS members has been agreed.
+A Protocol for establishing colleges of TCSP supervisors among GIFCS members has been agreed.
 Its use commenced in 2017, and members will co-ordinate and decide internally on those TCSP groups where it is felt that greater supervisory co-ordination and communication could assist oversight.

 The Group arranges training workshops for TCSP supervision.